-Jillian is a member of the Irish Genealogical Research Society, the Irish Family History Society and the Society of Genealogists.
+Jillian is an AGI Affiliate and a member of the Irish Genealogical Research Society, the Irish Family History Society and the Society of Genealogists.

 In the words of Roots author Alex Haley “In all of us there is a hunger, marrow-deep, to know our heritage – to know who we are and where we have come from.”

 I have researched my own family for many years.
 During my research, I “discovered” an ancestor, who has since become one of my big inspirations: my Great Aunt Kathleen Hassett (born 7 February 1897, Limerick, Ireland; died 6 July 1985, Manchester, England).